BertrandBordage/django-tree/README.rst

         # The trigger is restored after that, even if there an error occurred.
         pass

-There is also a bunch of less useful lookups, transforms and functions available.
+There is also a bunch of less useful lookups and transforms available.
 They will be documented with examples in the future.